 It doesn’t have to be a one-time experience

 If you know anyone who has been on a cruise in the past, you will probably already know that taking this kind of trip can be extremely addictive.
 This is one consideration you will need to be aware of if you are thinking about booking your first affordable cruise – you may find that one just isn’t enough!

-Whichever cruise you take first – whether it’s a voyage to see the beautiful Northern Lights, to exploring Baltic treasures, or even a Winter sun escape – you may discover that the cruising bug is very hard to get rid of.
+Whichever cruise you take first – whether it’s a short voyage on a France cruise, or jumping into the deep end with an around the world cruise – you may discover that the cruising bug is very hard to get rid of.